microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 - `./Student`
   - Student's Challenge Guide
 - `./Student/Resources`
-  - Resources (datafiles) required by the students are generated and not contained in this folder.
+  - Resources (data files) required by the students are generated and not contained in this folder.
 See **Student Resources** above for details.

 ## Other Fabric What The Hacks

-These WTHs are currently in development and will be released soon:
+These What The Hacks are currently in development and will be released soon:
-- Fabric Datamesh - A more architecturally focused hack covering Data Mesh, Medalion Architecture, and Fabric
+- Fabric Data Mesh - A more architecturally focused hack covering Data Mesh, Medallion Architecture, and Fabric
 - Fabric Realtime - A hack focused on realtime data processing with Fabric